Conditions comorbid to autism: Self-injury and suicide

+Risk factors for self-harm and suicidality include circumstances that could affect anyone, such as mental health problems (e.g., anxiety disorder) and social problems (e.g., unemployment and social isolation), plus factors that affect only autistic people, such as actively trying to behave like a neurotypical person, which is called masking.
+Approximately 8 in 10 people with autism suffer from a mental health problem in their lifetime, in comparison to 1 in 4 of the general population that suffers from a mental health problem in their lifetimes.

+Rates of suicidality vary significantly depending upon what is being measured.
+This is partly because questionnaires developed for neurotypical subjects are not always valid for autistic people.
+As of 2023, the Suicidal Behaviours Questionnaire–Autism Spectrum Conditions (SBQ-ASC) is the only test validated for autistic people.
+According to some estimates, about a quarter of autistic youth and a third of all autistic people have experienced suicidal ideation at some point.
+Rates of suicidal ideation are the same for people formally diagnosed with autism and people who have typical intelligence and are believed to have autism but have not been diagnosed.

+Although most people who attempt suicide are not autistic, autistic people are about three times as likely as non-autistic people to make a suicide attempt.
+Less than 10% of autistic youth have attempted suicide, but 15% to 25% autistic adults have.
+The rates of suicide attempts are the same among people formally diagnosed with autism and those who have typical intelligence and are believed to have autism but have not been diagnosed.
+The rate of suicide results in a global excess mortality among autistic people equal to approximately 2% of all suicide deaths each year.

 Sensory problems

-Unusual responses to sensory stimuli are more common and prominent in individuals with autism, and sensory abnormalities are commonly recognized as diagnostic criteria in autism spectrum disorder (ASD), as reported in the Diagnostic and Statistical Manual of Mental Disorders (DSM-V); although there is no good evidence that sensory symptoms differentiate autism from other developmental disorders.
-Sensory processing disorder is comorbid with ASD, with comorbidity rates of 42–88%.
-With or without meeting the standards of SPD; about 90% of ASD individuals have some type of atypical sensory experiences, described as both hyper- and hypo-reactivity.
-The prevalence of reported "unusual sensory behaviors" that effect functioning in everyday life is also higher; ranging from 45 to 95% depending on factors such as age, IQ and the control group used.
+Unusual responses to sensory stimuli are more common and prominent in individuals with autism, and sensory abnormalities are commonly recognized as diagnostic criteria in autism, as reported in the DSM-5; although there is no good evidence that sensory symptoms differentiate autism from other developmental conditions.
+Sensory processing disorder (SPD) is comorbid with autism, with comorbidity rates of 42–88%.
+With or without meeting the standards of SPD, about 90% of autistic individuals have some type of atypical sensory experiences, described as both hyper- and hypo-reactivity.
+The prevalence of reported "unusual sensory behaviors" that affect functioning in everyday life is also higher, ranging from 45 to 95% depending on factors such as age, IQ and the control group used.

-Several studies have reported associated motor problems that include poor muscle tone, poor motor planning, and toe walking; ASD is not associated with severe motor disturbances.
+Several studies have reported associated motor problems that include poor muscle tone, poor motor planning, and toe walking; autism is not associated with severe motor disturbances.

-Many with ASD often find it uncomfortable to sit or stand in a way which neurotypical people will find ordinary, and may stand in an awkward position, such as with both feet together, supinating, sitting cross-legged or with one foot on top of the other or simply having an awkward gait.
-However, despite evidently occurring more often in people with ASD, all evidence is anecdotal and unresearched at this point.
-It has been observed by some psychologists that there is commonality to the way in which these 'awkward' positions may manifest.

-Reduced NMDA‐receptor function

-Reduced NMDA receptor function has been linked to reduced social interactions, locomotor hyperactivity, self-injury, pre-impulse inhibition (PPI) deficits, and sensory hypersensitivity, among others.
-Results suggest that NMDA dysregulation could contribute to core ASD symptoms.